vanhoefm/fragattacks/README.md

 - Updated the modified drivers so they compile on Linux kernel 5.13 as well.
 This is experimental.

+- Made the injection test more reliable by waiting longer for frames in the reorder test.

+- Made several minor changes to make the code easier to compile on older platforms (that have older Python version and OpenSSL libraries).

 - Updated the README with an example on how to install an older supported kernel on Ubuntu 20.04.
+Added design notes.
+Now recommending the AWUS036ACM.

 **Version 1.3.3 (11 May 2021)**: